ariadne-notes/networking/proxmox.md

 **Only do this with the VM off**

-These instructions activate the find an unused loop device, activate the LV, and mount the necessary partition.
+These instructions find an unused loop device, activate the LV, and mount the necessary partition.

 1. Make a new mount point